arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_list_http_examples.md

 Whether the graph is a SmartGraph (Enterprise Edition only).

 @RESTSTRUCT{smartGraphAttribute,graph_representation,string,optional,}
-The name of the sharding attribute in SmartGraph case (Enterprise Edition only)
+Name of the sharding attribute in the SmartGraph case (Enterprise Edition only).

 @RESTSTRUCT{isSatellite,graph_representation,boolean,required,}
 Flag if the graph is a SatelliteGraph (Enterprise Edition only) or not.